afran12/AFrancis-Portfolio/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Artist;About the Collection;About the About Page" %}

+## About the Artist
+Aftan Francis makes art, and she travels.
+Put 'em together, and you get this page.
+(% include feature/item-figure.html objectid="pen05" width="25" %)

 ## About the Collection